 1. In the footsteps of the ‘Witness hills’: The Castle of Szigliget is one of the most popular places to visit at the Balaton Highlands.
 It was built in the 13th century and offers a picturesque view of Lake Balaton and its volcanic mountains.
 It is worth taking a romantic walk on the cosy streets of Szigliget and visiting the ancient wine cellar of Earl Eszterházy.
 You can easily get to the famous basalt organs of St. George Hill next to the main road between Tapolca and Raposka.
 Along the 4-kilometre-long nature trail, information boards will help you to get to know the protected wildlife of the territory.

 2. Cycling day: If you cycle to the south along the Balaton Bike Ring, you will soon get to Balatonmáriafürdő, from where you can cross the lake by ferry and get to the northern shore.
 From Balatongyörök on your way back to Gyenesdiás stop for a visit at the magical St Michael Chapel in Vonyarcvashegy.
 From the 134-meter-high hill, you will have a beautiful view of Lake Balaton.
 If you have some energy to spare, ride up to the Keszthely Hill and visit the Kitaibel look-out tower.
 At the end of the day, you definitely deserve a nice rest at the ice cream parlour Bringatanya in Gyenesdiás where you can try out homemade ice cream specialities and get refreshing drinks.
-A few steps further the market awaits you with its local
+A few steps further the market awaits you with its local products and flavours.

 6. Love is in the wine: Cosy, intimate wineries, cellars are waiting for you in Badacsony.
 Beautiful romantic places to visit, such as House of Szegedy Róza, Kisfaludy look-out tower, Rose Stone, Basalt organs.
 Do not forget your camera at home!